Call For A FREE Consultation

 4. Manufacturers have funneled resources into souped-up versions of pricey models and are cutting back on cheaper options.
 This is partly due to the global chip shortage, which has forced automakers to ration components, reserving them for their most profitable, high-end vehicles.

 Automakers have also faced steeper production costs due to factory closures in China during the pandemic and ongoing labor shortages.
-Manufacturers have started holding more parts in inventory to guard against future shortages, a strategy that raises costs.
+To guard against future shortages, manufacturers have started holding more parts in inventory, a strategy that raises costs.

 5. Electric Vehicle Production